 Hypocalcemia is an abnormally low blood calcium level.
-This article discusses low blood calcium levels in infants.
+This article discusses low blood calcium level in infants.

 Calcium is a salt that helps the heart and muscles work.
-A healthy baby usually has very careful control of blood calcium levels.
+A healthy baby usually has very careful control of blood calcium level.

 Hypocalcemia is more likely to occur in newborns, especially in those who were born too early (preemies).
 Common causes of hypocalcemia in a newborn include:

-There are also some rare illnesses that can lead to low calcium levels, such as DiGeorge syndrome and congenital hypoparathyroidism.
+There are also some rare illnesses that can lead to low calcium level, such as DiGeorge syndrome and congenital hypoparathyroidism.

 Babies with hypocalcemia often have no symptoms.
 Sometimes, babies with low calcium levels are jittery or have tremors or twitching.
 Rarely, they have seizures.